Pediatric Surgery Resources for Healthcare Professionals

 - Stem cell collection at birth; Glenn procedure at 3-6 months old

 Charting Pediatrics is a weekly podcast for pediatric healthcare providers.
-In this series, specialists from Children’s Colorado examine the latest treatments for the most common complaints in pediatric medicine.
+In this series, specialists from Children's Hospital Colorado examine the latest treatments for the most common complaints in pediatric medicine.
 Listen and subscribe on Spotify, iTunes and Google Play.

 Art and Science of Managing AOM